 This has created some great buzz with the papers.
 The great thing is, you can pretty much promote this as you like – no one knows exactly what sort of backing and funding you have.

 Another great reason for doing this is to get a buzz flowing with regards to potential locations – once you have an article in the local paper, you build authority.
-People are more likely to allow you to use their location or, in some cases, straight up contact you to use their location.
-This also goes for people who might offer you other free things in order to get a credit – like catering and such.
+People are more likely to allow you to use their location or, in some cases, straight-up contact you to use their location.
+This also goes for people who might offer you other free things in order to get credit – like catering and such.

 The important thing is to get such hype going locally – promote it as something unique and a real first in your town/city (if it actually is).

 Biting Your Hand Off